mackenzie-remote/hugoblog/content/blog/2024/03/setting-up-a-hugo-static-site-on-netlify/index.md

 +++
-title = "Setting Up a Hugo Static Site on Netlify" date = "2024-03-30T19:57:07-03:00" tags = ["tech"]
+title = "Hugo: Setting Up A Hugo Static Site on Netlify" date = "2024-03-30T19:57:07-03:00" tags = ["tech"]
 +++

 ## Introduction

 I followed [this guide on Hugo's website](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/) and it was pretty painless.